 During the Fobnail Token provisioning, the Platform Owner creates the identity and encryption certificates that are used by the Attester to the Fobnail Token verification.
 The Fobnail Token verifies the Platform Owner certificate chain and generates the identity and encryption key pair.
 The Fobnail Token obtains the metadata (CPU serial) and conveys the encrypted public key parts and metadata to the Platform Owner.
-The received data is decrypted and the Platform Owner creates identity and encryption certificates, that are provided to the Fobnail Token.
+The received data is decrypted, and the Platform Owner creates identity and encryption certificates that are provided to the Fobnail Token.

 The Platform provisioning is split into remote provisioning (which is out of NLNet grant application scope) and local provisioning.
 In the case of local provisioning, the Fobnail Token takes the Platform Owner role.
 The Fobnail Token receives the Attester metadata (CPU serial, MAC, and EK certificate checksum) and generates the checksum.
 The metadata checksum is used for the Platform verification during the attestation.
 The Fobnail Token uses default policies during the local attestation.

 The attestation architecture is based on the Reference Interaction Model for Challenge-Response-based Remote Attestation (CHARRA).
 This is the IEFT attestation standard, which specifies the communication between the Attester and the Verifier (Fobnail Token).
-The Fobnail Token provides the ability to perform attestation in absence of any connectivity.
+The Fobnail Token provides the ability to perform attestation in the absence of any connectivity.
 During the attestation development, we will use the proof-of-concept CHARRA implementation of the proposed architecture, which is developed by the Fraunhofer Institute.

-To demonstrate the capabilities of implemented solution, we will create the example use case that uses the TrenchBoot, of which significant part of AMD support was sponsored by NLNet as OpenDRTM, to verify the integrity of the system firmware, D-RTM Configuration Environment (DCE), Linux Kernel, and initrd.
+To demonstrate the capabilities of the implemented solution, we will create the example use case that uses the TrenchBoot, of which a significant part of AMD support was sponsored by NLNet as OpenDRTM, to verify the integrity of the system firmware, D-RTM Configuration Environment (DCE), Linux Kernel, and initrd.